Prepare

 Preparing for exams can be stressful.
 Reach out to the RACP Support Program for free, 24/7, completely confidential support.
 Make an appointment or speak with a consultant by calling 1300 687 327 (Australia) or 0800 666 367 (Aotearoa New Zealand).

 The Training Support Unit is here to support your progress through your examinations.
 The Training Support Unit will be in contact with you to offer support and provide important information shortly after you register for the final attempt of your exam.
-If you aren't on your final attempt of an exam and would like support from the Training Support Unit, contact us via email trainingsupport@racp.edu.au for Australian Candidates or trainingsupport@racp.org.nz for Aotearoa New Zealand Candidates.
+If you're not on your final attempt of an exam and would like support from the Training Support Unit, contact us via email trainingsupport@racp.edu.au for Australian Candidates or trainingsupport@racp.org.nz for Aotearoa New Zealand candidates.